 Petitioner relies heavily upon O'Connell v.
-City of Stockton ((2007) 41 Cal.4th 1061), but (1) it has nothing to do with cannabis regulation; (2) it does not concern those California statutes reaffirming municipal authority to regulate and ban cannabis facilities; (3) it pre-dates our this Court's decision in City of Riverside, holding that the state constitutional police power authority to regulate and enforce applies to municipal cannabis regulations;

-and (4) it has nothing to do with the body of cases so holding in the fifteen years since O'Connell was decided.
+City of Stockton (2007) 41 Cal.4th 1061, but it has nothing to do with cannabis regulation, nothing to do with California's statutes reaffirming municipal authority to regulate and ban cannabis facilities, pre-dates our Supreme Court's decision in City of Riverside holding that the state constitutional police power authority to regulate and enforce applies to municipal cannabis regulations, and has nothing to do with numerous other cases so holding after O'Connell was decided in 2007.

 In any event, O'Connell is "readily distinguishable" because it does not apply to local governments' recognized police power authority to regulate marijuana distribution facilities.
-(City of Riverside, 56 Cal.4th at p.
-756.)
-As this Court rightly observed in City of Riverside:
+(City of Riverside, 56 Cal.4th at 756.)
+As the City of Riverside court stated: